-The goal of this course is to achieve conceptual understanding and to retain the best applied mathematics for Artificial Intelligence (AI) and Data Science Engineering and technology.
-The syllabus is designed to provide the basic tools of mathematics mainly for the purpose of modelling the Artificial Intelligence (AI) and Data Science Engineering problems mathematically and obtaining solutions.
-This is engineering mathematics course which mainly deals with topics concern to Artificial Intelligence (AI) and Data Science Engineering and technology.
+The goal of this course is to achieve conceptual understanding and to retain the best applied mathematics for computer engineering and technology.
+The syllabus is designed to provide the basic tools of mathematics mainly for the purpose of modelling the computer engineering problems mathematically and obtaining solutions.
+This is engineering mathematics course which mainly deals with topics concern to computer engineering and technology.